mkloubert/nativescript-apiclient/plugin/README.md

 [GET]  https://api.example.com/users/5979/profile
 ```

-Parameter values can also be function, what means that the value that is returned by that functions is used as value:
+Parameter values can also be functions, what means that the value that is returned by that functions is used as value:

 ```typescript
 var getUserId = function() : number {